 Research reports: These are reports that present the findings of original research conducted by individuals or organizations.

-Mind the Graph platform is a graphical abstract and scientific illustration tool that can help scientists that are running out of ideas by inspiring them with visual aids and collaboration opportunities.
+Mind the Graph platform is a graphical abstract and scientific illustration tool that can help scientists who are running out of ideas by inspiring them with visual aids and collaboration opportunities.
 Mind the Graph offers a library of over 75,000 scientific illustrations including graphs, charts, and diagrams, which can help scientists visualize their research findings and communicate their ideas more effectively.

 Subscribe to our newsletter